 Thirlestane Castle, the ancient seat of the Duke of Lauderdale, is set in extensive parklands near to Lauder and its origins date back to the 13th century when a large fort was built on the site to defend the southern approach to Edinburgh.
 Famous for its unrivaled 17th century plasterwork ceilings, fine furnishings, elegant proportions and turreted skyline, it is guaranteed to leave quite an impression.
-Oh… and for a truly unique holiday experience, you can even stay in The Lauderdale Apartment located in the castle’s south-wing - please contact us for details.
+Oh… and for a truly unique holiday experience, you can even stay in one of the castle apartments: The Maitland, The Lauderdale, The Earl & Countess, The Sculleries or Glenburnie.

 Built in 1758 by architect John Adam, Paxton House is said to be one of the finest examples of neo-palladian architecture in Scotland.
 It houses one of the UK’s foremost collections of Chippendale and William Trotter furniture, and the Regency Picture Gallery is filled with a superb collection of artworks on loan from the National Gallery of Scotland.